ernzkyj/Generation-Singapore-JDE-Final-Project/README.md

 Final project done in collaboration with @vinothnk

 # INTRODUCTION
 The Brazilian Olist E-Commerce Dataset is a comprehensive dataset provided by Olist, a marketplace platform in Brazil.
-This dataset is highly valuable for exploring various aspects of e-commerce transactions, customer behaviors, seller performance and delivery in the Brazilian market.This dataset contains 100,000 records across various marketplaces for orders recorded between 2016-2018.
+This dataset is highly valuable for exploring various aspects of e-commerce transactions, customer behaviors, seller performance and delivery in the Brazilian market.
+This dataset contains 100,000 records across various marketplaces for orders recorded between 2016-2018.

 # Potential Use Cases
 Customer Segmentation